Smurf (Grigorij)

 A unified description of motion exists – but not a "theory of everything".

-Since 1973 – five decades – the 9 lines summarizing textbook physics as a combination of general relativity and the standard model (with massive mixing Dirac neutrinos) provide a complete description of what moves in nature.
+Since 1973 – for five decades – the 9 lines summarizing textbook physics as a combination of general relativity and the standard model (with massive mixing Dirac neutrinos) provide a complete description of what moves in nature.
 The 9 lines thus seem to be a candidate for a "theory of everything".
 However:

-– The 9 lines are too many.
+– 9 lines are too many.

 Therefore, the 9 lines are a complete description of motion, but not a unified one.